zaiisao/Documentation/en/Video/product_video.md

 title: Agora Video Overview
 description:
 platform: All Platforms
-updatedAt: Wed Apr 03 2019 06:36:17 GMT+0800 (CST)
+updatedAt: Tue Apr 30 2019 14:26:04 GMT+0800 (CST)
 ---
 # Agora Video Overview
 The Agora Native SDK for Video Call enables easy and convenient one-to-one or one-to-many calls and supports voice-only and video modes.

 The difference between an Agora Video Call and [Agora Video Interactive Broadcast](https://docs.agora.io/en/Interactive%20Broadcast/product_live?platform=All%20Platforms) is:
-* An Agora Video Call prioritizes fluency and low latency.
+* An Agora Video Call prioritizes smoothness and low latency.
 All users are the same role and can talk to each other freely.
 A typical scenario of an Agora Video Call is a video conference call for many persons.
 * An Agora Video Interactive Broadcast prioritizes high voice quality.
 Users can be the host or audience, where only the host can talk.
 A user who wants to talk must change the role to a host.
 A typical scenario of an Agora Video Interactive Broadcast is an interactive online class.

 ## Functions and Scenarios